Tropical Donagi theorem: The tropical tetragonal construction

 where the degrees are as indicated and the first map is not harmonic.
 Applying the tetragonal construction to both $\coprod_{i=1}^{8}S^1\to \coprod_{i=1}^{4}S^1\to S^1$ and $\widetilde{D}\to D\to S^1$ gives where the first map comes from the quotient $\coprod_{i=1}^{8}K\to\widetilde{G}$ and the last one is the orientation double cover of $\Ptilde_{\tilde D}$.
 Nonetheless, it is impossible to obtain a commutative triangle

-of free covers because the fundamental group is represented trivially by the degree 16 cover but non trivially by the double one.
+of free covers because the fundamental group is represented trivially by the degree 16 cover but non-trivially by the double one.
 Therefore, the orientation double cover must be disconnected and hence the trivial double cover. \end{proof}

 \begin{remark} The tetragonal construction applied to a quotient of the trivial octuple cover will output a quotient of the trivial sexdecuple cover and thus by \cref{lem:orientable_quotient} we know that the tetragonal construction will provide two towers that are quotients of the trivial octuple cover. \end{remark}